Rebecca Indermaur: Early life and family

-Rebecca Indermaur was born in 1976 and raised in Chur, Grissons and is a member of the In der Maur family.
+Rebecca Indermaur was born in 1976 and raised in Chur, Grisons and is a member of the In der Maur family.
 Her father is Swiss painter Robert Indermaur.
 She was introduced to acting by her parents who ran and lived above a small theater, Klibühni Schnidrzunft, often participating in theatrical performances and art shows.
 She attended Bern University of Music and Theater in Bern, Switzerland.

 Career

 Indermaur has had roles in various films and television shows including Easy Tiger (2008), Sennentuntschi (2010), Die Käserei in Goldingen (2010), Tatort: Skalpell (2012), Nebelgrind (2012), Heidi (2015), and Rider Jack (2015).
 She has also been in Foggrind and Crime Scene:Suicide.
 In 2018 she starred in the horror-thriller film The Shed.
 Indermaur, a native German speaker, learned to speak Romansh for her lead role as Mona in the 2018 romantic television feature Amur senza fin, the first Romansh television feature film.